 Internships are an important aspect of education that a lot of students are able to experience in their lives – some people even get internships while in high school, which is definitely an impressive feat.
 Essentially, internships (or “on-the-job training”) are an exchange of service between a student and a specific company, with some posts offering paid internship positions.
 Companies will allow you to develop corporate and organizational knowledge in terms of team collaboration, business etiquette, and practicing your communication skills.
 This will definitely stand out in your resume, especially if you do a good job at it and get recommendation letters!
 There’s even a great chance that you’ll get absorbed into the company, meaning, you’ll be offered a job once you get your degree.

 Of course, not all of us have the privilege of spending our free time to join tons of extracurricular activities on top of a normal school load – and while a lot of students do part-time jobs during school breaks, a lot of them actually maintain one to pay off living expenses (or in a lot of cases, support their families).
 Don’t feel too bad if you’re missing out on all of the fun, or lack ECAs because you’re working on the side.
 You can always include that in your CV, as this shows that you are responsible and reliable – a potential asset to any company, so to speak.

 Lastly, maintaining a respectable work-life balance even while you’re still in college is one of the most important things that you should master.
-Maintaining your social life, acing your academics while keeping-up with your after school activities can be draining, that’s why you should put your priorities in order and make the most out of the experience!
+Maintaining your social life, acing your academics while keeping up with your after-school activities can be draining, that’s why you should put your priorities in order and make the most out of the experience!
 Additionally, because we have such diverse interests, there may be clubs that won’t fit into the cohesiveness of your resume.
-If you think that adding the club in your resume will not do you any good, you can always omit them.
+If you think that adding the club to your resume will not do you any good, you can always omit them.